 - Speculum to examine the different parts of the vagina to determine which part of the vagina is prolapsing and to what extent.

-- Pelvic Organ Prolapse Quantification, or POP-Q, measurement system to assess severity of prolapse and track changes.
+- Pelvic Organ Prolapse Quantification, or POP-Q, a system to assess severity of prolapse and track changes.

 In addition, other exams or studies may help your doctor assess symptoms associated with prolapse:

-- Urodynamics: Bladder function study that assesses evaluates urinary incontinence or difficulty with urinating.
+- Urodynamics: Bladder function study that assesses urinary incontinence or difficulty with urinating.

 - Cystoscopy: Procedure that uses a camera to look into the bladder for any anatomical abnormalities that could be contributing to urinary symptoms.